IndigoUnited/js-dejavu/README.md

 * Opera (9+?)
 * Node and Rhino

-Some features like private and protected members access management are only available in modern browsers (the ones that support Object.defineProperty).
+Some features like private and protected members access management are only available in modern javascript engines (the ones that support Object.defineProperty).
 Still, the library provide fallbacks for those cases.
 The regular build is also compatible with CommonJS modules, so it works well with Node and Rhino.